FP&A Software Comparison

 The main cause of long implementation processes is rooted in the model migration process.
 For companies that wish to keep existing financial models, extensive professional services are required.

-Due to its innovative and unique approach, DataRails has managed to win this one by a landslide.
-By maintaining original customer spreadsheets, and therefore keeping their original financial models, DataRails is practically a plug-and-play solution.
+Due to its innovative and unique approach, Datarails has managed to win this one by a landslide, putting them atop the list of FP&A software for SMEs.
+By maintaining original customer spreadsheets, and therefore keeping their original financial models, Datarails is practically a plug-and-play solution.

-All of the other Financial planning and analysis solutions offer excellent professional services support that is happy to adjust their models towards the customer's original model for a fee.
+All of the other Financial Planning and Analysis solutions, including Vena, offer excellent professional services support that is happy to adjust their models towards the customer's original model for a fee.
 Additionally, most customers are asked to adapt to the vendor model at the risk of losing the intellectual property that they amassed over the years.

 Regardless of how dynamic, powerful, or beautiful vendor analytics or insights modules are, at the end of the day, in any management or board meeting the CFO always presents results using a good old-fashioned Powerpoint.
 Classic.